| Title: | Fit a Principal Curve in Arbitrary Dimension |

 Fit a principal curve which describes a smooth curve that passes through the middle

-in an orthogonal sense.
+of the data x in an orthogonal sense.
 This curve is a non-parametric generalization

 of a linear principal component.
-If a closed curve is fit (using smoother = "periodic_lowess"
+If a closed curve is fit (using smoother = "periodic_lowess")

 then the starting curve defaults to a circle, and each fit is followed by a bias correction